kithmina1999/worklenz-astro/src/content/blog/05-best-open-source-case-management-software-for-your-law-firm.md

 In summary, these tools streamline processes, reduce manual work, and enhance overall productivity

+## The Benefits of Open-Source Case Management for Law Firms: Key Stats

+Studies show that open-source case management tools can significantly boost efficiency and reduce costs for law firms.
+According to **Clio’s 2024 Report**, 67% of law firms experienced increased productivity after adopting case management software, with many opting for open-source solutions due to cost savings.
+Additionally, the **American Bar Association (ABA)** highlights that law firms utilizing automation tools have reduced administrative tasks by 30%, allowing more focus on client work.
+These statistics underline the strong ROI that law firms can achieve by switching to open-source solutions.

 ## Key Considerations for Selecting Case Management Software

 **Advanced Integrations**